magomimmo/modern-cljs/doc/tutorial-09.md

 out of the `Calculate` button.
 Thankfully, `domina.events` namespace support `mouseout` event as well.

-We need to define a new function, named `remove-help`, which deletes the DOM node previously added by `add-help` to the form, and then we need to attach that function to the `mouseout` event of the `Calculate` button.
+We need to define a new function, named `remove-help`, which, by using `destroy!`  fuction from  `domina` namespace,  deletes the  `div` node previously added  by `add-help`  to the form.
+Next we need  to attach that function to the `mouseout`  event of the `Calculate` button.
 Here is the complete `shopping.cljs` source file.

 ```clojure
 (ns modern-cljs.shopping